 I was staying at the excellent Hotel Cavalier in the lively section of town called Hamra.

-I spent the first part of my first day (a Sunday) walking the main street, Hamra Street, starting with a "petit déjeuner" (breakfast) that I could never again replicate (from the next day on, eating breakfast at the hotel).
-These particular pastries, my Lebanese friend Najla tells me, are NOT the traditional "mankousheh", but rather a European version of it.
+I spent the first part of my first day (a Sunday) walking the main street, Hamra Street, starting with a "petit déjeuner" (breakfast) that I could never again replicate and from the next day on, ate breakfast at the hotel.
+The particular pastries picgtured below, according to my Lebanese friend Najla, are NOT the traditional "mankousheh", but rather a European version of it.
 Note the ashtray on the table.
 Smoking was outlawed in restaurants but there was such an outcry from bars that many re-allowed it, providing ashtrays that have a "no smoking" symbol on them!
 It's really the "shishah" or "nargileh" --the water pipe -- that the Lebanese love!

 |Beirut's diversity is seen on every street corner; the woman on far left is wearing traditional "habesha" or Ethiopian dress.|

 |Food political statement...|

 |Not food.
 Soap.|

 |The rubble, trash, unfinished streets and derelict buildings living side-by-side with elegant, modern structures of marble, steel and glass...speak to the incongruities in a complicated economic, social, and governmental system.|

 Downhill at the end of Hamra and alongside the Ras Beirut quarter, my walk took me to the Corniche on the Mediterranean, where families, friends, couples and solos were enjoying the January sunshine -- after a week of rain (that I blissfully missed).